$p$-adic monodromy and mod $p$ unlikely intersections, I: Abstract

 \section{Abstract}

-Let $p$ be an odd prime.
-We state characteristic $p$ analogues of the Mumford--Tate conjecture and the André--Oort conjecture for ordinary strata of mod $p$ Shimura varieties.
-We prove the conjectures for arbitrary products of GSpin Shimura varieties (and their subvarieties).
-Important subvarieties of GSpin Shimura varieties include modular and Shimura curves, Hilbert modular surfaces, $\mathrm{U}(1,n)$ unitary Shimura varieties, and moduli spaces of principally polarized Abelian and K3 surfaces.
-The two conjectures are both related to a notion of linearity for mod $p$ Shimura varieties, about which Chai has formulated the Tate-linear conjecture.
-Though seemingly different, the three conjectures are intricately entangled.
-We will first solve the Tate-linear conjecture for single GSpin Shimura varieties, above which we build the proof of the Tate-linear conjecture and the characteristic $p$ analogue of the Mumford--Tate conjecture for products of GSpin Shimura varieties.
-We then use the Tate-linear and the characteristic $p$ analogue of the Mumford--Tate conjectures to prove the characteristic $p$ analogue of the André--Oort conjecture.
-Our proof uses Chai's results on monodromy of $p$-divisible groups and rigidity theorems for formal tori, as well as Crew's parabolicity conjecture which is recently proven by D'Addezio.
+We formulate characteristic $p$ analogues of the Mumford--Tate and the André--Oort conjectures for ordinary mod $p$ Shimura varieties of Hodge type, and set up general frameworks for studying them.
+We prove the two conjectures for (subvarieties of) arbitrary products of GSpin Shimura varieties, by reducing them, via a notion of linearity for mod $p$ Shimura varieties, to a third conjecture of Ax--Schanuel type.
+Along the way, we solve Chai's Tate-linear conjecture for products of GSpin Shimura varieties, and reveal an intimate relation among the four conjectures mentioned above.
+Our proof uses Crew's parabolicity conjecture which is recently proven by D'Addezio.